Ventana Micro Systems raises $38M to design datacenter RISC-V processors

 In an age when Moore’s Law (the prediction that chip performance will double every couple of years) is slowing down because we are hitting manufacturing miniaturization limits, custom applications and custom chips are expected to produce big performance leaps to keep electronics progress on track.

-Ventana’s compute chiplets are designed to deliver fast single thread performance optimized for cloud, enterprise data center, 5G, edge

-compute and automotive applications.
+Ventana’s compute chiplets are designed to deliver fast single thread performance optimized for cloud, enterprise datacenter, 5G, edge compute, and automotive applications.
 Ventana’s unique microarchitectural innovations make its design highly portable across different fabs and process nodes.

 Baktha said in a statement that nearly half of computing performance is moving away from general-purpose processors in favor of infrastructure compute and custom accelerators.
 (Intel said as much last week).
 That favors Ventana’s chiplet approach, he said.
-Eyal Dagan, executive vice president at Cisco, backed up that cliam.
+Cisco executive VP Eyal Dagan backed up that claim.

-Ventana’s modular, scalable chiplet-based product strategy enables significant reduction in development time and cost compared to the prevailing intellectual property model (at Arm).
-While Ventana’s compute chiplets maximize performance by targeting cutting edge process geometries, customers can implement their unique SoC chiplet silicon in the most optimal process node for the target application.
+Ventana’s modular, scalable chiplet-based product strategy enables a significant reduction in development time and cost compared to the prevailing intellectual property model (at Arm).
+While Ventana’s compute chiplets maximize performance by targeting cutting-edge process geometries, customers can implement their unique SoC chiplet silicon in the most optimal process node for the target application.

-To ensure interoperability, Ventana offers a parallel die-to-die (D2D) solution capable of very low latencies, high bandwidth and lowest power.
+To ensure interoperability, Ventana offers a parallel die-to-die (D2D) solution capable of very low latencies, high bandwidth, and lowest power.
 The D2D solution is compliant with the OCP Open Domain-Specific Architecture (ODSA) physical interface standard.

-“As Moore’s Law is slowing, the industry is moving towards chiplet-based designs that optimize cost by using the right process node for each component of the design,” said Linley Gwennap, principal analyst at The Linley Group, in a statement.
-“Ventana’s chiplet strategy accelerates deployment of this emerging approach across a broad range of customers and partners while tapping rising adoption of the open-source RISC-V architecture.”
+“As Moore’s Law is slowing, the industry is moving toward chiplet-based designs that optimize cost by using the right process node for each component of the design,” Linley Group principal analyst Linley Gwennap said in a statement.
+“Ventana’s chiplet strategy accelerates deployment of this emerging approach across a broad range of customers and partners while tapping rising adoption of the open source RISC-V architecture.”

-Ventana has more than 100 employees and it will hire more as it comes out of stealth, Favor said.
+Ventana has over 100 employees and will hire more as it comes out of stealth, Favor said.

-“Ventana’s compute chiplets are designed to deliver best-in-class single thread performance optimized for cloud, enterprise data center, 5G, edge compute and automotive applications,” Favor said.
+“Ventana’s compute chiplets are designed to deliver best-in-class single thread performance optimized for cloud, enterprise datacenter, 5G, edge compute, and automotive applications,” Favor said.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: